ArmyaAli/bestbuy-scalper/README.md

 ## How to use
 1. Clone repo
 2. npm i
-3. npm run dev (run the dev script that's setup)
-4. Now in the root folder, you should create a file called links.txt and on everyline enter the link of the bestbuy item you want to watch.
+3. Now in the root folder, you should create a file called links.txt and on everyline enter the link of the bestbuy item you want to watch.
-5. Run the script and enjoy!
+4. npm run dev (run the dev script that's setup)